thayton/thayton.github.io/_drafts/scraping-ajax-pages-with-python.md

 }
 {% endhighlight %}

-Now click on the Response tab to see how jobs are returned for a query.
+Next click on the Response tab to see how jobs are returned for a query.

 ![Response Tab](/assets/scraping-ajax-pages-with-python/response_tab.png)